Varian-MedicalAffairsAppliedSolutions/MAAS-DoseDynamicArcs/README.md

 ![image](https://user-images.githubusercontent.com/78000769/226070099-f5304c74-735c-42e7-998a-194466d78563.png)

 ![image](https://user-images.githubusercontent.com/78000769/226110675-884f5268-f19c-4adf-ab0a-3b94b20abd2b.png)
+### Features

-* edit current arc plan's dose rate and gantry speed independent of aperture
+* copy current arc plan into a new course with new dynamic dose rate and gantry speed independent of aperture
 * used to convert non-coplanar conformal arcs with static dose rate and gantry speed into dynamic dose rate and gantry speed plans
 * if applied to plans already with dynaamic dose rate, edited dose rate likely to be undesirable
 * Precomplied executables for Eclipse 15.6 - 18 availible in [Releases](https://github.com/Varian-Innovation-Center/MAAS-DoseDynamicArcs/releases)